-Concentrations of Credit Risk: At June 30, 2023 and 2022, deposits were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per financial institution.
+Concentrations of Credit Risk: At June 30, 2024 and 2023, deposits were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per financial institution.
 The School maintains cash balances at several financial institutions and at times, the balances exceed the insured amounts.

 Pledge receivables are from individuals, corporations, and foundations.
 The School believes its credit risk related to these receivables is limited due to the nature of its donors.
-As of June 30, 2023, one donor accounted for 81% of pledges receivable.
-As of June 30, 2022, one donor accounted for 71% of pledge receivables and one donor accounted for 21% of grants and contributions.
+As of June 30, 2024, one donor accounted for 72% of pledges receivable.
+As of June 30, 2023, one donor accounted for 81% of pledge receivable.
+For the year ended June 30, 2024, one donor accounted for 77% of grants and contributions.
+For the year ended June 30, 2023, no donors accounted for over 10% of grants and contributions.

 Leases: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which supersedes ASC 840 and creates a new topic, ASC 842.
-ASC 842 requires lessees to recognize a right-of-use asset and a lease liability on the statement of financial position for substantially all leases with a term of 12 months or greater.
+ASC 842 requires lessees to recognize a right-of-use asset and a lease liability on the consolidated statement of financial position for substantially all leases with a term of 12 months or greater.
 Leases are classified as either finance or operating, with classification affecting expense recognition in the School's operations.